-An avid supporter of community-based organizations, Bill has served on the Board of the eastside Friends of Youth, Providence Hospice, in addition to his role as Board member and current President of KPC.
+An avid supporter of community-based organizations, Bill has served on the Board of the eastside Friends of Youth, Providence Hospice, in addition to his role as Board Member and Past President of KPC.

 Santos Contreras received a degree in business from Seattle University in 1958 where he was elected Student Body Vice President.
 He served in the U.S. Army as an officer in the Ordinance Corps for two years after graduation from college.

 Employed by the Boeing Company for 38 years in the Human Resources organization he held increasingly important positions as a Personnel Executive and Compensation Manager.
 His last assignment before retiring in 1999 was in the position of Union Relations Director in the corporate offices.
 In this assignment he was responsible for negotiating and administering contracts with the Seattle Professional Engineering Employees in Aerospace (SPEEA) and the Boeing Pilot’s union.